mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 # Principle of open participation

-This document outlines the principle of open participation that the IETF Administration LLC (IETF LLC) is expected to incorporate in decisions about registration fees for full online meetings.
+This document outlines the principle of open participation that the IETF Administration LLC (IETF LLC) is expected to incorporate into decisions about the registration fee structure for fully online meetings.

 The principle this document states is simple: there must always be an option for free remote participation in any IETF meeting and related events that are part of the IETF's